pranav1211/My-Library/Readme.md

 This is an application designed to create a library of you books just by scanning the barcodes on them.\
 Check it out on https://Mylibrary.life

-This currently works only on devies with a rear camera.
+This works only on devies with a rear camera.

 Changelog: